pyrobits/LipBaB/README.md

 # LipBaB

-Computing exact Lipschitz constant for ReLU networks
+Computing exact Lipschitz constant of ReLU networks

 ## Description

 A branch and bound framework to compute the local Lipschitz constant of ReLU feed-forward networks for any p-norm within any approximation factor.

 ## Dependencies